ASAP Rocky: 2018–present: Testing and upcoming fourth studio album

-On May 25, 2018, Rocky released Testing to generally positive reviews from critics.
-It debuted at number four on the US Billboard 200, becoming ASAP Rocky's third consecutive top-five album on the chart, but another low-seller.
-In its second week, the album dropped to number 15, with 26,000 album-equivalent units (1,000 copies).
-The following week, Testing dropped to number 22 on the chart.
-On July 23, 2018, Rocky and Tyler, The Creator announced a collaborative project, WANGSAP, by releasing a music video of a remix of Monica's "Knock Knock" named "Potato Salad" on AWGE's "AWGE DVD (Vol. 3)".
-However, on January 23, 2019, Tyler, the Creator announced this album never existed.

-In May 2019, Juicy J announced Rocky began working on his upcoming album, formerly titled All Smiles.
-On August 28, ASAP Rocky released the music video for "Babushka Boi".
+On May 25, 2018, Mayers released Testing to generally positive reviews from critics.
+It debuted at number four on the US Billboard 200, becoming Mayers’ third consecutive top-five album on the chart.

+In its second week, the album charted at number 15, with 26,000 album-equivalent units (1,000 copies).
+The following week, Testing remained on the Billboard 200 chart at number 22.
+On July 23, 2018, Mayers and Tyler, the Creator announced a collaborative project, WANGSAP, by releasing a music video of a remix of Monica's "Knock Knock" called "Potato Salad" on AWGE's "AWGE DVD (Vol. 3)".
+However, on January 23, 2019, Tyler, the Creator announced this album did not yet materialize.
+In May 2019, Juicy J announced Mayers began working on his upcoming album, formerly titled All Smiles.
+On August 28, Mayers released the music video for "Babushka Boi".
 It was directed by Nadia Lee Cohen.

-In October 2021, ASAP Rocky released his 2011 mixtape Live.
+In October 2021, Mayers released his 2011 mixtape Live.
 Love.
 ASAP to all streaming platforms in celebration of its 10-year anniversary.

-Rocky appeared on two tracks from Nigo's album, I Know Nigo!, released March 25, 2022, the opening track "Lost and Found Freestyle 2019" with Tyler, the Creator, and the single, "Arya".
-Rocky supported the Red Hot Chili Peppers on their 2022 international stadium tour.
+Mayers appeared on two tracks from Nigo's album, I Know Nigo!, released March 25, 2022, the opening track "Lost and Found Freestyle 2019" with Tyler, the Creator, and the single, "Arya".
+Mayers supported the Red Hot Chili Peppers on their 2022 international stadium tour.
 After he arrived late for a performance at Old Trafford, Manchester, he performed a shortened 20-minute set after the Chili Peppers.

-In May 2022, Rocky released the single, "D.M.B.", and followed up in December with "Shittin' Me".
-Also in December, he appeared on producer Metro Boomin's album, Heroes & Villains, on the track, "Feel the Fiyaaaah", which featured the late Takeoff, who was gunned down a month prior to the album's release.
-He then confirmed a new album with production from Metro Boomin to materalize in the future.
+In May 2022, Mayers released the single, "D.M.B.", and followed up in December with "Shittin' Me".
+Also in December, he appeared on producer Metro Boomin's album Heroes & Villains, on the track "Feel the Fiyaaaah", which also featured late rapper Takeoff, who was gunned down a month prior to the album's release.
+He then confirmed a new album with production from Metro Boomin to materialize in the future.
 Later that month, he named his upcoming fourth album, Don't Be Dumb.